sha37/OptionsOracle/README.md

 ## Getting Started

+# OptionsOracle v1.7.2(Latest)

-## What's New in Option Oracle v1.7.1? (latest)
+## What's New?

+### Dynamic Stock List Appending

+We have made a significant upgrade to the handling of our stock lists.
+Now, the stock list is dynamically appended to the stock text depending on the plugin and its resources.
+This feature has currently been implemented for NSE (National Stock Exchange) only, but we are looking to expand it to other exchanges in future updates.

+### NSE Stock Template

+We've introduced a new stock template in JSON format for NSE.
+This will make it easier for users to work with NSE stocks and will provide a more standardized format for our stock data.

+## Previous Updates:

+##v1.7.1
 -Implemented strike combo box to filter the option grid view.
 -Alter position and size of various attributes to get better view experience.

 ##v1.7.0
 -Removed extra side banners for a more streamlined and spacious viewing experience.